-HDFC then Private Company aimed going public and the merger would list it automatically without going for an Initial Public Offering.
-Therefore, it would have largely benefited HDFC to go public without compliances and IPO expenditure.
-It was a reverse merger as a listed company was to be merged with non- listed, therefore Max Life Limited was going to merge in HDFC Standard Life.
+HDFC was a Private Company and wanted to get listed.
+The merger would list it automatically without going through the route of cumbersome Initial Public Offering.
+Not only the merger was an advantage with regards to avoiding the intricacies of an IPO but would cut down the cost appreciably.
+It was a reverse merger as a listed company was to be merged with non- listed, (HDFC Standard Life was going to merge in Max life Limited).
 To know more about guidelines in relation to merging of unlisted to non-listed companies (See link here)

-Max Life Limited would first merge with its parent company Max Financial Services, and subsequently, the life insurance business would be demerged from Max Financial and merged into HDFC Life.
-The majority stake in the combined entity would have been held by HDFC Life.
+As per the scheme, Max Life Limited would first merge with its parent company Max Financial Services, and subsequently, the life insurance business would demerge from Max Financial and merged into HDFC Life.
+The majority stake in the combined entity was to be held by HDFC Life.

 Reason for Failure

-The proposed merger was not approved by the sectoral authorities that are the Insurance Regulatory and Development Board (IRDB).
-Sec 35 of the Insurance Act bars on the merger of the insurance company with Non-insurance.
+The proposed merger was not approved by the sectoral authorities, Insurance Regulatory and Development Board (IRDB).
+Section 35 of the Insurance Act bars the merger of the insurance company with non-insurance companies.

 IDFC and Shriram Finance

-The proposed Merger was getting two Non-Banking Financial Company, a bank, and an infrastructure finance company come under a roof.
+The proposed merger pre-determined to get two Non-Banking Financial Company, a bank, and an infrastructure finance company come under a roof.

-- Shriram Transport Finance would be delisted and become subsidiary of IDFC Ltd
+- Shriram Transport Finance would be delisted and become a subsidiary of IDFC Ltd

 - Shriram City Union Finance would Merge with IDFC Bank